agross/iobroker-scripts/README.md

 * `rxjs/operators`
 * `got`

+## Settings for the `iobroker.javascript` instance

+Most of the scripts require the option `Enable command "setObject"` to be enabled since they create channels, devices and states.

+If `Update_Notifcation.ts` is used along with the Telegram adapter and you want to trigger adapter updates straight from the Telegram notification, the `Enable command "exec"` option also needs to be enabled.

 ## Remote development

 Instead of coding locally (e.g. with VS Code) and always copy/pasting the script